 New buy-to-let mortgages

-Despite such an optimistic outlook for the buy-to-let market at the beginning of the year, the coronavirus crisis has quickly put a negative spin on things with products having been withdrawn from the market, restrictions on lending criteria and lenders’ increased margins.
+Despite such an optimistic outlook for the buy-to-let market at the beginning of the year, the coronavirus crisis has quickly put a negative spin on things.
+Products have been withdrawn from the market, restrictions have been placed on lending criteria and lenders have increased their margins.

-Over 1,300 buy-to-let mortgage products have been withdrawn from the market since the beginning of March and some lenders have stopped offering buy-to-let products altogether.
+Over 1,300 buy-to-let mortgage products have been withdrawn from the market since the beginning of March.
+Some lenders have even stopped offering buy-to-let products altogether.
 Coping with fewer staff members and handling the large volume of mortgage payment holiday requests, many lenders are currently concentrating on existing clients rather than processing new applications.
 For those still dealing with new applications, the lending requirements have changed in response to concerns about falling house prices and tenants’ inabilities to pay the rent.

 These changes have also clashed with the new tax rules for buy-to-let landlords.
-Tax relief used to be offered on mortgage interest whereby you could lower your tax bill by deducting your mortgage expenses from the rental revenue.
+Tax relief used to be offered on mortgage interest.
+With this relief, you could lower your tax bill by deducting your mortgage expenses from the rental revenue.
 Since 6th April, however, this relief has been withdrawn.

 Previously, you would have been able to take advantage of an 85% loan-to-value (LTV) mortgage.
-Now, however, many lenders have changed this to 75% LTV with some even stipulating 60% LTV, which severely restricts your borrowing options until you can come up with a higher deposit.
+Now, however, many lenders have changed this to 75% LTV with some even stipulating 60% LTV.
+This severely restricts your borrowing options until you can come up with a higher deposit.

-When the Bank of England reduced the base rate again in March, you might have been hoping to gain favourable mortgage rates but, unfortunately, the opposite seems to be the case.
-Many lenders withdrew tracker buy-to-let mortgages, which tracked the Bank of England’s base rate, and many have widened their margins to counteract the risk of reduced property prices and tenants being unable to pay their rent.
+When the Bank of England reduced the base rate again in March, you might have been hoping to gain favourable mortgage rates.
+Unfortunately, however, the opposite seems to be the case.
+Many lenders withdrew tracker buy-to-let mortgages, which tracked the Bank of England’s base rate.
+And many have widened their margins to counteract the risk of reduced property prices and tenants being unable to pay their rent.
 As a result, the increased interest rates mean it will more than likely cost more for you to borrow at this time.

 There have been positive signs of some lenders starting to relend products that were originally withdrawn at the start of this crisis.
 Also, despite the large reduction in most buy-to-let mortgage products, there has been a slight increase in 2-year and 5-year fixed rate buy-to-let products with a 60% LTV mortgage.